aindilis/ies/README.md

 <x-nlu-url>https://github.com/aindilis/ies</x-nlu-url>.
 ```

-Assuming everything is working, different tags will be highlighted
+Assuming everything is working, different tagged text will be
-with different colors.
+highlighted  with different colors (although you won't actually see
+the x-nlu-... tags, unless you find-file-literally).

 One can then select some annotated text in a region, and enter "ct"
 to generate a model from it.
 Then highlight another text region to